dominicletz/niffler/README.md

 # Niffler [![Build Status](https://travis-ci.com/dominicletz/niffler.svg?branch=main)](https://travis-ci.com/dominicletz/niffler)

 Niffler is a C-JIT implemented is nif binding to [libtcc](https://bellard.org/tcc/).
-Niffler allows converting small c fragments into nif backed functions *AT RUNTIME*
+Niffler allows converting small c fragments into nif backed functions *AT RUNTIME*.

-*Warning:* Even though cute the Niffler is a very dangerous creature that when treated without enough attention can quickly cause havoc accross your whole project.
+*Warning:* Even though cute, the Niffler is very dangerous creature that when treated without enough attention can quickly cause havoc accross your whole BEAM.

 # Use Cases

-* Make things faster (any binary/math code is ~3x faster with the niffler)
+* Call your .dll / .so / .dylib dynamic library code from Elixir.
-* Access dynamic libraries at runtime
+* Make things faster (most binary/math code is ~3x faster with the niffler)
-* Create havoc in memory
+* Create chaos in memory (seriously be careful with c-fragments)

 # Module Example: